zindlerb/motif/dev_diary.md

 MVP Spec:
 Need mocks for all of these

-Left Panels:
-- Show hide left panel.

-- Pages
-  - View Pages
-  - Create New Page
-  - Select Page
-  - Rename Pages
-- Style Guide:
-  - Set choices for:
-    - Colors
-    - Fonts
-    - Typescale
-    - Widths
-    - Heights
-    - Spacing
-    - Breakpoints
-  - Toggle style guide on and off for individual values
-- Components
-  - Drag components on to page
-  - Go to Component View from component
-  - Add new component -> go to component menu
-  - Delete Component from sidebar
-  - Delete all instances of a component optional message after selecting delete (V2)
-  - Rearrange Components (V2)
-  - Default Components:
-    - Container
-    - Paragraph
-    - Header
-    - Image
-    - Video
-    - Embed
-    - Lists?
-    - Table (V2)
-    - Forms (V2)
-- Assets
-  - Show all assets for project
-  - Drag in asset to page
-  - Add new asset
-  - Open in finder
-  - Search
-  - Rename

-Main Views:
-- Component View
-  - Scroll through diff component states
-  - Edit individual component states (components are variants of default state diff of attrs)

-- Page View
-  - Re arrange components
-  - Transform component into component generator (could possibly drag into sidebar (V2))
-  - Select components
-  - Delete component
-  - Different levels of views (V2)
-    - No view
-    - Show width (fluid or fixed), padding, margin, inline or block
-  - Change width
-  - Change device
-    - Choose breakpoint, or device grouping)
-  - Edit Component (This editing does not propagate to the parent unless the user chooses to!!
-What is Term Toby uses?
-Could also have a arguments model...)
-    - Edit text
-    - Edit internal structure
-  - Change component size attrs (v2)
-  - View 2 different sizes at once (v2)

-Right Panels:
-- Show hide right panel

-- Page Details
-  - Set title, metadesc, fb social media shit.
-  - Set favicon
-  - Set js snippet
-  - Set global site snippet
-- Attributes
-  - Component tree
-  - Variables
-  - Attribute Values:
-    - All
-      - Z-index
-      - Opacity
-      - Background color
-      - Border/Border Radius
-      - Box Shadow
-      - Positioning
-      - Hidden (T/F)
-      - Height
-      - Width
-      - Margin/Padding
-      - Overflow
-      - Filter?? (might only be useful on images V2)
-    - Text
-      - Text color
-      - Font
-      - Font-Size
-      - Line Height
-      - Text align vertical or horizontal
-      - Other text stuff...

-    - Block
-      - Child flex layout (spacing)
-      - Child flex direction (vertical horizontal)
-    - Video
-    - Image

-  - Expose unique id of element so it can be selected by js.
-  - Change component attributes (These attributes are not css BUT they must be able to statically compile to css)
-  - Set attributes for specific states
-  - Set specific breakpoints
-  - Set transitions (V2)
-  - Dropdowns of style guide choices
-  - See where component is used (v2)
-- Tree (V2)
-  - See the page structure as a tree
-  - Fold and unfold leaves
-  - Rearrange nodes.

-- Top bar
-  - Open site
-  - New site
-  - Export html/css (export should be as backwards compatible as possible)

 Component Inheritance:
 - Components inherit traits and children from their component block.